-There are various other accounting reports that a bookkeeper or accountant can produce that allow for greater control over a business and its activities.
-Note that the reports below are intended for internal use and are not part of the financial statements.
+There are various other accounting reports (besides the four types of financial statements) that a bookkeeper or accountant can produce, that allow for greater control over a business and its activities.

 The debtor’s analysis indicates the value and age of each of the debts owed to your business.
-The debtor’s analysis should reveal who are one’s biggest or oldest debtors at a glance.
+The debtor’s analysis should reveal who are one’s biggest or oldest debtors (accounts receivable) at a glance.

 Here is a sample debtor's analysis:

 Most businesses allow 30 days of credit for a debtor to pay.
 The "current" column would reflect accounts that are less than 30 days old (i.e. debts incurred within the current month).
 All other debts are past due and would need to be followed up.
 Debts of "60 days" or "90+ days" are seriously overdue.

 The debtor's analysis should be compared to the debtors control account (in the general ledger) and to the total of the individual debtor T-accounts in the debtors ledger.